-- > Demonstration of communication skills, which includes sufficient written and oral skills. - Demonstration of interpersonal skills to relate effectively to client systems, other students, faculty, staff and other professionals. - Demonstration of sufficient knowledge of social work and clarity of thinking to process information and apply it to appropriate situations in classroom and field. - Exhibiting sufficient motor and sensory abilities to attend and participate in class and practicum placement, with or without accommodations.
-(For information and detailed explanation of the services provided by the Student Disability Services please see Student Disability Services: Faculty Resource Guide distributed by the office of Student Disability Services).
+- Demonstration of communication skills, which includes sufficient written and oral skills. - Demonstration of interpersonal skills to relate effectively to client systems, other students, faculty, staff and other professionals. - Demonstration of sufficient knowledge of social work and clarity of thinking to process information and apply it to appropriate situations in classroom and field. - Exhibiting sufficient motor and sensory abilities to attend and participate in class and practicum placement, with or without accommodations.
+(For information and detailed explanation of the services provided by the Office of Student Accessbility, please contact them at osa@wtamu.edu or call them at 806-651-2335)